 Televisa once had a virtual monopoly in Mexican TV and it is still a major global supplier of programmes in Spanish.
 New players - such as the Azteca group and foreign satellite and cable operators - have mounted an assault on Televisa's dominance.

 The radio market is very large, with around 1,400 local and regional stations and several major station-owning groups.
 Some high-powered stations on Mexico's northern border beam into lucrative US markets.

 Mexican newspapers reflect different political views; sensationalism characterises the biggest-selling dailies.

 Reporters Without Borders (RSF) describes Mexico as "one of the hemisphere's most dangerous countries" for the media.
 Since 2000, scores of journalists have been murdered.
 "Drug cartels and corrupt officials are implicated in most of the crimes of violence against journalists, which almost always go unpunished," says the watchdog.

 Mexico is one of Latin America's biggest internet markets.
-There were 42 million internet users by the end of 2011 - a 37% penetration rate (Internetworldstats).
+There were 51 million internet users by mid-2015 - a 41% penetration rate (InternetLiveStats.com).
 Facebook is the most popular social network.

 - Excelsior - established daily